Posterior linearisation smoothing with robust iterations: Abstract

 \section{Abstract}

-This paper considers the problem of robust iterative Bayesian smoothing in nonlinear state-space models with additive noise using Gaussian approximations.
-Iterative methods are known to improve smoothed estimates but are not guaranteed to converge, motivating the development of more robust versions of the algorithms.
-The aim of this article is to present Levenberg--Marquardt (\lm) and line-search extensions of the classical iterated extended Kalman smoother (\ieks) as well as the iterated posterior linearisation smoother (\ipls).
-The \ieks has previously been shown to be equivalent to the Gauss--Newton (\gn) method.
-We derive a similar \gn interpretation for the \ipls.
-Furthermore, we show that an \lm extension for both iterative methods can be achieved with a simple modification of the smoothing iterations, enabling algorithms with efficient implementations.
-Our numerical experiments show the importance of robust methods, in particular for the \ieks-based smoothers.
-The computationally expensive \ipls-based smoothers are naturally robust but can still benefit from further regularisation.
+This paper considers the problem of iterative Bayesian smoothing in nonlinear state-space models with additive noise using Gaussian approximations.
+Iterative methods are known to improve smoothed estimates but are not guaranteed to converge, motivating the development of methods with better convergence properties.
+The aim of this article is to extend Levenberg--Marquardt (LM) and line-search versions of the classical iterated extended Kalman smoother (IEKS) to the iterated posterior linearisation smoother (IPLS).
+The IEKS has previously been shown to be equivalent to the Gauss--Newton (GN) method.
+We derive a similar GN interpretation for the IPLS and use this to develop extensions to the IPLS, with improved convergence properties.
+We show that an LM extension for the IPLS can be achieved with a simple modification of the smoothing iterations, enabling algorithms with efficient implementations.
+We also derive the Armijo--Wolfe step length conditions for the IPLS enabling an efficient inexact line-search method.
+Our numerical experiments show the benefits of these extensions in highly nonlinear scenarios.